aschaibel/shinyleaves_backend/docs/architecture.md

 The API layer is responsible for handling HTTP requests and responses.
 It defines the API endpoints and their behavior.

 **Key Components:**
-- **Router Modules**: Define API endpoints for different resources (products, weed, orders, customers, auth)
+- **Router Modules**: Define API endpoints for different resources (products, orders, customers, auth)
 - **Request Handling**: Parse request parameters, body, and headers
 - **Response Formatting**: Format responses according to API specifications
 - **Error Handling**: Handle and format errors that occur during request processing